KORAY-AMAN-ASLAN/Project_SIMS_Technichus_Group/README.md

 # Project_SIMS_Technichus_Group_Fall_2023
 Project-based on  product development, Technichus Group

-Aman Arabzadeh pushed the main.py for text-to-speech using gtts library.

  Added code for translation text using the python library, JS to fetch translated text, and HTML and CSS to display and design it.